ORN-CBF: Learning Observation-conditioned Residual Neural Control Barrier Functions via Hypernetworks: CONCLUSIONS

 \section{CONCLUSIONS}

-We propose a novel learning-based method for designing observation-conditioned CBFs in unknown environments.
-The resulting CBF approximately recovers the maximal safe set corresponding to the current observation.
-By learning only the residual component of the HJ value function, it is guaranteed that the predicted safe set never includes the observed failure set.
-Moreover, the proposed hypernetwork-based architecture allows for a computationally efficient implementation of the safety filter.
+We propose a novel learning-based method, called ORN-CBF, for designing observation-conditioned CBFs in unknown environments.
+The resulting CBF represents an HJ value function and approximately recovers the maximal safe set for the current observation.
+By learning only the residual component of the HJ value function, we guarantee that the predicted safe set never includes the observed failure set.
+Moreover, the proposed hypernetwork-based architecture enables a computationally efficient safety filter.

-The proposed ORN-CBF method and its simpler variant, ON-CBF, are extensively evaluated in simulations for a ground robot and a quadcopter.
-The results indicate improved success rates and robust performance in out-of-domain environments compared to the baselines.
-The hardware experiments demonstrate that our safety filters can be easily deployed on different real robots.
-In future work, we plan to extend the proposed method to dynamic environments and higher-dimensional systems.
+We extensively evaluate ORN-CBF in simulations on a ground robot and a quadcopter.
+The results show improved success rates and robust out-of-domain performance compared to the baselines.
+Hardware experiments further demonstrate that the safety filters can be readily deployed on different real robots.
+Future work will extend the method to dynamic environments and higher-dimensional systems.